 - Camera Fiend: "Picture This" is from the perspective of one to capture all her good memories, challenging the listener to "Exercise your right to picture this."

 - Coming of Age Story: A meta-example, some have noted that the transition from bright, innocent J-pop on Bonito Generation to a darker alt-rock sound with sadder lyrical themes on Time 'n' Place could be meant to represent a child maturing into an adult.

 - Cover Version: "Fish Bowl (Frankie Cosmos Remix)", despite the label, is actually a direct, mostly acoustic cover of the song by Frankie Cosmos.

-- Darker and Edgier: TOTEP and Time 'n' Place to most of KKB's previous discography.
+- TOTEP and Time 'n' Place to most of KKB's previous discography.
 While not without their upbeat moments, previously prominent elements like the colorful lyrics and pop instrumentals are considerably toned down, with an increased focus on grittier, raw production and live guitars, developing more into a Pop Punk or Noise Pop vibe.
-As well, the subject matters, while still generally tackled in their typically simple yet optimistic way, are more existential and somewhat anxious.
+The lyrics and subject matters, while still generally tackled in their typically simple yet optimistic way, are more existential and somewhat anxious.
 "Only Acting", especially, covers a mental breakdown and veers into Surreal Horror.

 - Department of Redundancy Department: A minor example in "Flyway", presumably done to fit the meter of the song."Where on earth in the world do they go?"

 - Disguised Horror Story: